qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 If we are aware of this, we can consciously decide to put view logic in its own classes and functions.
 Even for us the temptation remains, sometimes an innocent `if` or a tiny bit of logic creeps into our UI components.
-This 'little bit of code' acts as an attractor to more code and the complexity starts growing.
+This 'little bit of code' acts as an attractor to even more code and complexity starts growing.
 Fortunately, we know how to refactor ourselves out of that corner.

 We are not saying that Vue component testing is bad.
 On the contrary, having UI component tests running in milliseconds is great.
 But it also removes an impediment that prevents us making UI code too complicated.
 It happens before you know it, but as long as we are aware of this, we can act upon it. **So keep listening to your tests.**

 ## Fast Cypress end-to-end tests